freeCodeCamp/guide/src/pages/vim/modes/index.md

 #### Manipulate text
 #### Enter other modes

-**Normal mode** is where one should spend most of their time while using vim.
-Remember, this is what makes vim different.
+**Normal mode** is where one should spend most of their time while using Vim.
+Remember, this is what makes Vim different.

 ### Insert Mode